Why is social play important?

 - Teach children how to share and resolve conflicts.

-Mildred Parten, a sociology professor at the University of Minnesota’s Institute of Child Development, published a classic study in 1932 on the progressive stages of play.
+Mildred Parten, a sociology professor at the University of Minnesota’s Institute of Child Development, published a classic study in 1932 on the progressive stages of play development.
 By observing the behavior of preschool children, she found that social participation increased with age in free play.

 Based on her observations of children, Parten formulated a theory and classification of children’s play corresponding to the stages of children’s development2.